Faba Beans Weeds

 *Different lower-case letters after mean green seed values within the same column represent statistically significant differences between values (p<0.05)

-Heat®, glyphosate, or Heat® and glyphosate in combination provided similar results for dry down timing and crop quality.
-Desiccation product selection should be based on weed spectrum, for example selecting glyphosate for perennial weeds, and incorporating Heat® if kochia is the main weed issue.
-The best and safest application timing for faba beans, from a residue standpoint, is 20% moisture for fastest dry down and lowest green seed content.
+Heat®, glyphosate, or Heat® and glyphosate in combination yielded similar results for dry-down timing and crop quality.
+Desiccation product selection should be based on the weed spectrum; for example, selecting glyphosate for perennial weeds and incorporating Heat® if kochia is the main weed issue.
+The best and safest application timing for faba beans, from a residue standpoint, is at 20% moisture for the fastest dry-down and lowest green seed content.
 Seed moisture contents above 30% are off-label and did not significantly improve dry-drown or green seed content.

 Varietal Differences in Faba Bean Dry-Down

 Six faba bean varieties, three low-tannin (CDC Snowdrop, Snowbird, and Tabasco) and three tannin (CDC SSNS-1, Malik, and Taboar) received five different herbicide treatments (untreated, glyphosate at 1 L/ac of 360 concentration, Heat® at 29 mL/ac, diquat (Reglone®) at 0.5 L/ac rate (0.6L/ac Reglone® Ion), and glufosinate (Liberty®) at 1.08L/ac) for a total of 30 treatments.
-Along with tannin content, the faba cultivars also varied in maturity, with Malik, CDC Snowdrop, and Snowbird being early maturing (104 days), and CDC SSNS-1, Tabasco, and Taboar being late maturing (105–107 days).
+Along with tannin content, the faba cultivars also varied in maturity, with Malik, CDC Snowdrop, and Snowbird being early-maturing (104 days) and CDC SSNS-1, Tabasco, and Taboar being late-maturing (105–107 days).
 Research took place at Kernen Research Farm from 2016–2018.
-Timing for preharvest products was when bottom pods were black, approximately 30% seed moisture.
+Timing for preharvest products was when the bottom pods were black, and seed moisture was approximately 30%.
 Visual dry down, seed and straw moisture content, and yield were assessed.

 There was no significant difference in yield or straw moisture content for any herbicide treatments compared to the non-desiccated check.
-Glyphosate and Heat® did not reduce dry down time in comparison to the untreated check for any faba varieties.
-As well, none of the desiccation products reduced dry down time in the early maturing cultivars.
-Liberty® and Reglone®, however, had a significantly reduced dry down time compared to the check in the late-maturing varieties, with 25–50% faster dry down time than the check with Tabasco and Taboar.
+Glyphosate and Heat® did not reduce dry-down time in comparison to the untreated check for any faba varieties.
+Additionally, none of the desiccation products reduced dry-down time in the early-maturing cultivars.
+Liberty® and Reglone®, however, had significantly reduced dry-down time compared to the check in the late-maturing varieties, with 25–50% faster dry-down than the check with Tabasco and Taboar.

-From this research, desiccation may not improve dry down time for early maturing faba bean varieties.
-A reason to use a desiccant with early maturing varieties would be for weed control to improve harvestability.
-When farmers are growing later maturing faba bean varieties, Reglone® would be a good choice for faster crop dry down.
+Based on this research, desiccation may not improve dry-down time for early-maturing faba bean varieties.
+A reason to use a desiccant with early-maturing varieties is to improve weed control and harvestability.
+When farmers are growing later-maturing faba bean varieties, Reglone® would be a good choice for faster crop dry down.
 Note that Reglone® will dry down weeds but will not provide weed control.
-Although glufosinate produced favourable dry down results, further research is required to determine registration suitability as a preharvest aid in faba beans.
+Although glufosinate produced favourable dry-down results, further research is required to determine its suitability for registration as a preharvest aid in faba beans.

 Key Findings and Management Recommendations